mlrun/mlrun/docs/install.md

 ...

 # To remove a PV
-kubectl --namespace mlrun delete pvc <pv-name>
+kubectl --namespace mlrun delete pv <pv-name>

 # Remove hostpath(s) used for mlrun (and possibly nfs).
 Those will be created by default under /tmp, and will contain
 # your release name, e.g.: